benhamill/benhamill.github.com/source/_posts/2013-04-28-social-justice-if-made-of-empathy.markdown

 statement was, it was so much a part of who you are, that you knew you'd say it again in the future.
 I'm paraphrasing, here, hence the lack of quotes.
-In answer, they talked about a few things, but someone said something else and the conversation kind of got distracted, but I want to address it somewhat.
+In answer, they talked about a few things, but someone said something else and the conversation kind of got distracted.
+However, I'd like to address it somewhat.

 The flippant answer to the question is, "Of course."
-I mean--if I say something like, "I really, **really** like wearing argyle socks," and you're like, "That comment offends me," there's not a whole lot I can do for you.
-Assuming I didn't just think you were trolling me, I would probably apologize because I don't like to make people feel bad, but...
+I mean--if I say something like, "I really, *really* like wearing argyle socks," and you're like, "That comment offends me," there's not a whole lot I can do for you.
+Assuming I don't just think you're trolling me, I would probably apologize because I don't like to make people feel bad, but...
 I seriously wear argyle socks every day.
 I love that shit.
 I am likely to express that idea in the future.